rpoleski/MulensModel/developers_board.md

     * plot\_trajectory() - mark epochs using colorscale?
 Maybe it should be passed by kwargs (if so, then add example)
     * Should get\_satellite\_coords() use caching?
     * we should have versions of all plot functions to use magnifications instead of magnitudes; also add access via Event
+    * set\_datasets() - check input
+    * add option to use random zorder when plotting multiple datasets (e.g. gaussian with sigma depending on number of plotted datapoints)
   * ModelParameters:
     * check that non-existing parameters are not specified e.g. t0
     * check that minimal parameters needed to specify a model are defined